Chloroplast: Plant innate immunity

 Plants lack specialized immune cells—all plant cells participate in the plant immune response.
 Chloroplasts, along with the nucleus, cell membrane, and endoplasmic reticulum, are key players in pathogen defense.
 Due to its role in a plant cell's immune response, pathogens frequently target the chloroplast.

 Plants have two main immune responses—the hypersensitive response, in which infected cells seal themselves off and undergo programmed cell death, and systemic acquired resistance, where infected cells release signals warning the rest of the plant of a pathogen's presence.

 Chloroplasts stimulate both responses by purposely damaging their photosynthetic system, producing reactive oxygen species.
 High levels of reactive oxygen species will cause the hypersensitive response.
 The reactive oxygen species also directly kill any pathogens within the cell.
 Lower levels of reactive oxygen species initiate systemic acquired resistance, triggering defense-molecule production in the rest of the plant.

 In some plants, chloroplasts are known to move closer to the infection site and the nucleus during an infection.

 Chloroplasts can serve as cellular sensors.
 After detecting stress in a cell, which might be due to a pathogen, chloroplasts begin producing molecules like salicylic acid, jasmonic acid, nitric oxide and reactive oxygen species which can serve as defense-signals.
 As cellular signals, reactive oxygen species are unstable molecules, so they probably don't leave the chloroplast, but instead pass on their signal to an unknown second messenger molecule.
 All these molecules initiate retrograde signaling—signals from the chloroplast that regulate gene expression in the nucleus.

 In addition to defense signaling, chloroplasts, with the help of the peroxisomes, help synthesize an important defense molecule, jasmonate.
 Chloroplasts synthesize all the fatty acids in a plant cell—linoleic acid, a fatty acid, is a precursor to jasmonate.

 Photosynthesis

 One of the main functions of the chloroplast is its role in photosynthesis, the process by which light is transformed into chemical energy, to subsequently produce food in the form of sugars.
-Water (H2O) and carbon dioxide (CO2) are used in photosynthesis, and sugar and oxygen (O2) is made, using light energy.
+Water (H2O) and carbon dioxide (CO2) are used in photosynthesis, and sugar and oxygen (O2) are made, using light energy.
 Photosynthesis is divided into two stages—the light reactions, where water is split to produce oxygen, and the dark reactions, or Calvin cycle, which builds sugar molecules from carbon dioxide.
 The two phases are linked by the energy carriers adenosine triphosphate (ATP) and nicotinamide adenine dinucleotide phosphate (NADP+).